 Medications have to pass safety tests before they can be prescribed, and these tests are routinely carried out on non-human animals.
-Medications may also contain animal ingredients such as gelatine, lactose or stearates.
+Medications may also contain animal ingredients such as gelatin and lactose.
 In some cases alternative medications can be prescribed.
 However, they may be unsuitable for you or less effective, or they may have more side effects.
 In other cases there are no alternatives.

 'As far as practicable and possible'